37 Comments

 Expand full comment

-Apr 18Liked by Kevin Alexander, Jen Zug
+Apr 18Liked by Jen Zug, Kevin Alexander

 Appreciate this so much, on so many levels.
 I actually had a "semi-career" in music: Put in tens of thousands of miles in shitty vans, went to Europe and Japan a couple of times.
 But ultimately I had to let it all go.
 I was so bound to that identity that I began to resent music itself, believing it owed me something, when really it was the other way around.
 Thank you for this.